nmeredov/HTTP-client/README.md

 8. getBalance

-All requests of this scenario have been covered with tests. scenario is located in floder "test".
+All requests of this scenario have been covered with tests.
+Scenario is located in folder "test".
-To run the test open terminal in this project and write npm test.
+To run the test separately open terminal in this project and write - npm test test/threeBetsInOneRound.js

 Scenario Cancelled game: